Skip to content

 1 · CLI-version manager (-install)

-Ensures the pinned claude CLI is present under -cli-dir.
+This mode makes sure the pinned claude CLI is present under -cli-dir.

-• It prints one line: __INSTALL_RESULT__{json}.
+• Claustrum prints one line: __INSTALL_RESULT__{json}.

 2 · Daemon / process supervisor (-serve)